wa0x6e/Cake-Resque/CONTRIBUTING.md

 A PHPCodeSniffer coding standard for CakePHP is available [here](https://github.com/cakephp/cakephp-codesniffer).
 Please make sure the code is valid with `phpcs --standard=CakePHP YOURFILES` before sending a pull request.

+## Documentation

+You can also contribute to [website](http://cakeresque.kamisama.me/) documentation.
+All files are located in the [doc](https://github.com/kamisama/Cake-Resque/tree/gh-pages/docs) folder, on the [gh-pages](https://github.com/kamisama/Cake-Resque/tree/gh-pages) branche.

+There's one folder for each language.
+As of now, only english and french are available.

+Documentation uses the [Markdown Extra(http://michelf.ca/projects/php-markdown/extra/) syntax, mixed with some html.